PolyhedralDev/TerraDocs/docs/install/bukkit-server-world-creation.rst

 ------------------------

-If you have already done this process before and wish to set up another existing world (such as the Nether or End) with a new generator, you can simply add the world to the `worlds` key like so:
+If you have already done this process before and wish to set up another existing world (such as the Nether or End) with a new generator, you can simply add the world under the ``worlds`` key like so:

 .. code-block:: yaml
+  :caption: bukkit.yml
+  :emphasize-lines: 4-5

    worlds:
      existing_world_name: